In March 2018, the Australian government replaced the former subclass 457 visa with a new Temporary Skill Shortage (TSS) 482 visa.

 TSS visa Short-Term stream - Visas will be granted for up to two years, with the capacity for one renewal.
 There will be an assessment of the "genuine temporary entrant" requirement.

 TSS visa Medium-Term stream - Visas will be granted for up to four years, with no limit on renewal.
 A higher standard of English proficiency will be required.
 Pathway to permanent residency will be after 3 years of employment.

 Permanent Residency/Citizenship changes:

-There will be a change to the age requirement for employer-sponsored permanent residency applications, with the eligible age dropping from 50 to 45 years, commencing from 1st July 2017.
+There has been a change to the age requirement for employer-sponsored permanent residency applications, with the eligible age dropping from 50 to 45 years, commencing from 1st July 2017.

-Citizenship requirements will also change, requiring applicants to have lived in Australia for 4 years as a permanent resident, completing an English test, and evidencing that they have integrated into the Australian community.
+Citizenship requirements have also changed, requiring applicants to have lived in Australia for 4 years as a permanent resident, completing an English test, and evidencing that they have integrated into the Australian community.
 Whilst the new requirements are open to comment, the Minister for Immigration has advised that changes will be applied to all new applications.

 Wavelength’s in-house Migration team is available to help doctors interested in Australian work visas, as well as employers looking to hire overseas doctors.

 For personalised migration advice, contact us and our team will be happy to help.

 Subscribe to our Blog